Radk6/MC-Optimization-Guide/modpack-specific/packs-1.19.2.md

   <summary>Click to see instructions</summary>

-1. Download the latest version of ATM 8
+1. Install the latest version of ATM 8
 2. Update Forge to the latest version
 3. Update Embeddium, Just Enough Items and ModernFix to their latest versions
 4. Remove Oculus and Saturn